-Choosing the right bag can be challenging.
+Choosing the right tennis bag can be challenging.
 Many players make that purchase based on looks rather than practicality.
 Before purchasing a bag, one should know what objects will be carried and how often the bag will be used.

 What should be carried in a tennis bag